Connect with us

 Authors of “The Injustice of Place: Uncovering the Legacy of Poverty in America,” released in August, explain that the federal government did more than just authorize states to spend the money however they wanted.
 By placing tough restrictions on administering the monthly welfare check to poor families, and virtually no limitations around the spending on ancillary programs, it actually incentivized states to direct the funding elsewhere.
 The federal government allotted states the same amount of money no matter how many needy families they served.

 “To spend the funds to help needy families, the states must navigate myriad rules and reporting requirements.
 But to use the money for other purposes, they need only justify that the expense is relevant to one of the core purposes of the program,” write the authors and national poverty researchers Luke Shaefer, Kathryn Edin and Timothy Nelson.
-“These criteria a lot of wiggle room, to say the least.
+“These criteria leave a lot of wiggle room, to say the least.
 Mississippi, a state that ranks among the most corrupt by any measure, took that wiggle room to the extreme.”

 Much of the scrutiny around Mississippi’s spending relates to a state rule that allows non-cash TANF programs to serve families who earn up to 350% of the federal poverty line — about $87,000 for a family of three — meaning the funds benefitted many middle-class families.